mvolkmann/blog/src/d3/00-article.md

 </html>
 ```

-Here is the output from the `console.log` calls found in the DevTools console.
+Here is the output from the `console.log` calls
+found in the browser DevTools console.

 ![selection objects in console](/blog/assets/d3-selections-in-console.png)

 Each selection object has the following properties:

 - `_parents`

-  This is an array of the DOM elements that were searched
+  This is an array of the DOM elements that were searched.
   When the `select` and `selectAll` methods are called on the `d3` object,
   this array will contain only the `html` element of the current document.
   When these methods are called on an existing selection,
   this array will contain all the DOM elements in that selection.

 - `_groups`

-  This is an array of DOM NodeList objects, one per parent element.
+  This is an array of DOM `NodeList` objects, one per element in `_parents`.
-  These NodeList objects contain the matching DOM elements.
+  These `NodeList` objects contain the matching DOM elements.

 In the `bars1` selection, `_parents` contains only the `html` element,
 indicating that the entire document was searched.